35.078 Monochroa niphognatha (Gozmány, 1953)

 Status and Distribution

-Rare, known with regularity from only one site in Kent where it was reported from 1984, with larvae found there in 2022.
+Rare, known with regularity from only one site in Kent where it has been reported since 1984.
+Searches for larvae at this site from 2022-2024 produced small numbers of larvae each year.
 One-off reports of single adults have been received from Devon (2002), Hampshire (2009), Dorset (2017) and East Sussex (2019), suggesting it may be under-recorded as a breeding species (Beavan and Heckford, 2022).

 National Status: pRDB 1